drunkONdata/guardian/README.md

 * Adrienne Lim

 ### Our Project
 Guardian is your personal emergency broadcast system that allows you to send text alerts to your closest friends & family with your location and a link to a live video broadcast during a stressful encounter.
-It uses the Agora RTC platform in conjunction with AutoML modules in AWS (Rekognition & Transcribe) to provide a platform for multimodal sentiment analysis for legal cadence.
+It uses the Agora RTC platform in conjunction with Machine Learning & Deep Learning modules in AWS and Keras to provide a platform for multimodal sentiment analysis for legal cadence.

 ### Unique Features
-* Multimodal Sentiment Analysis with AWS Rekognition & AWS Transcribe (facial expression & text sentiment)
+* Facial Expression Sentiment Analysis via AWS Rekognition
-* Time Series Forecasting with Facebook Prophet to predict airport wait times
-* Back-end data analytics platform for extracting user behavior
+* Real-time video broadcasting to your friends & family
+* Video to Audio via ffmpeg (Python)
+* Audio to Text via AWS Transcribe
+* Text Sentiment Classifer using RNN via Keras (Python)

 ### Links
 - Presentation Slides: --